haryle/OS_Revision/Part3_Concurrency.md

 Fine-grained - locks for different variables providing more control

-## How can disabling interrupt allows atomicity in single threaded processor
+## How can disabling interrupt allows atomicity in single processor

 By disabling interrupt, context switching is disable, ensuring that only one thread enters the critical section